Cpl. Matthew Baxter Braun

 Matt was drafted in the U.S. Army in Albany, New York, on March 27, 1941, and was sent to Fort Knox, Kentucky, for basic training.
 After completing basic training, he was assigned to the 753rd Tank Battalion and sent to Camp Polk, Louisiana, where the battalion was stationed.
 After the maneuvers - that were taking place there - the 192nd Tank Battalion received overseas orders.
 Those men considered "too old" for overseas duty were given a chance to resign from federal service.
 It was at that time that Matthew joined the tank battalion and was assigned to Headquarters Company.

-With his new battalion, Matt traveled by train to San Francisco, California.
-Arriving there, the battalion was ferried to Fort McDowell on Angel Island, where the soldiers were inoculated and given physicals.
-If they passed, they were going overseas.
+With his new battalion, Matt traveled by train to San Francisco, California, and was ferried, on the U.S.A.T General Frank M. Coxe, to Fort McDowell on Angel Island, where the soldiers were inoculated and given physicals by the battalion's medical detachment.
 Those who had medical issues were replaced or scheduled to rejoin the battalion at a later date.

 For the next seventeen days, Matt, and the other members of his company, worked to ready the equipment of the battalion for use in maneuvers they expected to take part in, in the coming month.
 They removed cosmline from their guns which had been greased so they would not rust during the trip to the Philippines.
 They also loaded ammunition belts since they were scheduled to take part in maneuvers with the 194th Tank Battalion.